Klt varieties with trivial canonical class -- Holonomy, differential forms, and fundamental groups: Examples

 \section{Examples}

 \subversionInfo \approvals{Daniel & yes \\ Henri & yes \\ Stefan & yes}

 The present section gathers examples that illustrate the main results of this paper.
 As announced in the introduction, we begin in Section~\ref{ssec:loupbir} with two examples that show how the holonomy changes under birational transformation.
 Perhaps more importantly, Section~\ref{ssec:finquot} illustrates the classification scheme established in the previous sections, underlines the necessity of using quasi-étale covers, and points out the differences to other suggestions for a definition of ``irreducible holomorphic symplectic variety'' that are found in the literature.
-Finally, Section~\ref{ssec:msosoK3} points towards an interesting object of future study.
+Finally, Section~\ref{ssec:msosoK3} discusses moduli of sheaves on K3 surfaces.